Real6dq/LocalPassword/README.md

 ## Requirements
 - Python 3 (Installed by default)
 - Tkinter (Installed by default)
-- ctypes (Installed by default & Windows only)

 ## Pre-built executable
 - Go to releases, install the first one.